 Website Costs and Pricing

-Everybody wants 3 things: Highest Quality > Best Service > Lowest Investment!
-Since that’s an impossible combo, you will need to decide which of the 3 things you are willing to sacrifice on some level: Highest Quality?
+Now, everybody wants 3 things: Highest Quality > Best Service > Lowest Investment!
+Since that’s an impossible combo, you will need to decide which of the 3 things you are willing to sacrifice: Highest Quality?
 Best Service? or the Lowest Investment?
 If you are willing to sacrifice the highest quality or the best service, you have come to the wrong place.
 However, if you can sacrifice lowest investment for a more reasonable, cost-effective investment, we can certainly help.
 Please remember websites are NOT expenses; they are long-term investments.
-If done right, websites will return the investment you put in it.
-Now, while our prices are competitive, you will need to contact us for a quote but please make a tentative budget for your website first.
-Also, please read below to see how website costs are calculated.
+If done right, websites will return 10 folds the investment you put in it.
+If you need more info on cost please read below to see how website costs are calculated.

 Hourly Rate or Fixed/Flat Rate?